 Fire Prevention Division COVID-19 update

-The Boston Fire Department is extending the expiration date on all existing Place of Assembly and Annual Permits from June 30, 2020, to September 30, 2020.
+The Boston Fire Department extended the expiration date on all existing Place of Assembly and Annual Permits from June 30, 2020, to September 30, 2020.
 Any issued Place of Assembly Permit or Annual Permit stating an expiration date of June 30, 2020, will now automatically be valid in the City of Boston until September 30, 2020.
-The invoices for renewal will be mailed out in mid-August.
+The invoices for renewal have been generated and will be mailed out by the close of business on Friday, August 21, 2020.
 The permitting cycle for both Place of Assembly and Annual Permits will become October 1 to September 30 of the following year from this point forward.
+Payments are to be made by check as instructed on the invoice and mailed to the PO Box on the invoice.
+Your permit (or permits) will be issued and mailed out in the order in which payments have been received.

 Our front counter service will be by appointment only